ngoctd314/learning/backend/golang/chapter 3. concurrent and parallelism/Chapter 1. An introduction to Concurrency.md

 }
 ```

 Have we solved our data race?
 No. In fact, it's still possible for all three outcomes to arise from this program, just increasingly unlikely.
-The longer we sleep in between invoking our goroutine and checking the value of data, the closer our program gets to achieving correctless.
+The longer we sleep in between invoking our goroutine and checking the value of data, the closer our program gets to achieving correctness - but this probability asymptotically approaches logical correctness; it will never be logically correct.

+In addition to this, we've now introduced an inefficiency into our algorithm.
+We now have to sleep for one second to make it more likey we won't see our data race.
+If we utilized the correct tools, we might not have to wait at all, or the wait could be only a microsecond.

+The takeaway here is that you should always target logical correctness.
+Introducing sleeps into your code can be a handy way to debug concurrent programs, but they are not a solution.

 Race conditions are one of the most insidious types of concurrency bugs because they may not show up until years after the code has been placed into production.
 They are usually precipiated by a change in the environment the code is executing in, or an unprecedented occurrence.